1066 and the Norman Conquest

 1066 was a momentous year for England.
 The death of the elderly English king, Edward the Confessor, on 5 January set off a chain of events that would lead, ten months later, to the Battle of Hastings.

-In 2016, 950 years after that decisive battle, find out more about the battle itself and the events of 1066, discover how the Norman Conquest transformed England, and explore some of the spectacular castles and great abbeys the Normans built across the land.
+In 2016, 950 years after the battle, discover more about the battle itself and its impact, find out what events we’re putting on across England to commemorate 1066, and explore some of the spectacular castles and great abbeys the Normans built across the land.

 The Battle of Hastings

-The Battle of Hastings is the most famous battle in English history.
-Fought on 14 October 1066 between the Norman army of Duke William of Normandy and an English army under King Harold, it lasted all day, and was exceptionally bloody even by medieval standards.
+The Battle of Hastings was fought on 14 October 1066 between the Norman army of Duke William of Normandy and an English army under King Harold.
+It lasted all day, and was exceptionally bloody even by medieval standards.
 When Harold was eventually killed and the English fled, the way was open for William to assume the throne of England.
 Find out more about the battle itself and the location of the battlefield.

 Where did the Battle of Hastings happen?